Callbacks and Offers

 If you are making your own arrangements, ask for suggestions as to price range and ask what hotels the firm prefers you use.
 Many have commercial rate agreements with nearby hotels and prefer that you stay at one of them.
 If you do not have a credit card, it is probably time to get one; they are often required in order to check into hotels, even when the firm will be paying the hotel directly.
 Credit cards are also generally useful for reimbursable expenses because you can defer costs until after the firm has reimbursed you.

 Keep receipts for all expenses relating to your callback.
 NALP, the Association for Legal Career Professionals has a standard form for requesting reimbursement for travel costs (also available in the CDO).
+Instructions for how to use this form can be found here.
 Use this, or an alternate if the firm provides one, to summarize your expenses.
 As soon as possible, send the receipts with the form and a brief cover letter (which can also explain anything about your request that is not apparent from the form) to the recruiting coordinator at the firm.

 When you see two or more employers for callbacks on a single trip, the cost of your trip is typically split among them, with one, the host firm, making most of the arrangements.

 You should disclose the fact that you are seeing additional employers in the area for call-backs to the law firm paying for the trip.
 They do not find these disclosures odd or indicative of your level of interest in their firm.
 They expect qualified candidates to be interviewing with multiple employers and it is common industry practice to share expenses in these situations.
 If they learn of your other interviews from a source other than you, they may question your integrity.